 In the City of London, 21 natural areas are currently designated as "Environmentally Significant Areas" or ESAs.
-These areas exist within both agricultural and urban settings and include wetlands, forests and meadows as well as valleylands and significant wildlife habitat.
-The City funds a contract with the Upper Thames River Conservation Authority (UTRCA), to manage over 730 hectares of publically owed ESA land in London.
+These areas exist within both agricultural and urban settings, on public and private property, and include wetlands, forests and meadows as well as valleylands and significant wildlife habitat.
+The City funds a contract with the Upper Thames River Conservation Authority (UTRCA), to manage over 750 hectares of publically owed ESA land in London.

 The ESAs are an integral part of London's Natural Heritage System.
 In addition to the ESAs, London has many other natural areas within the City including significant woodlands and significant valleylands in parks.